Trust Key Performance Indicators 2016 - 2019

 - Parent, staff and pupil survey data illustrates satisfaction.

 - All schools are fully compliant with health and safety, safeguarding and other statutory requirements.

 - All schools are either at full capacity or are increasing their capacity.

-- Progress indicators substantially exceed national averages for all groups in all schools indicating quality of provision, including 100% pupils make at least expected progress at end of KS2 in reading, writing, Mathematics
+- Progress indicators substantially exceed national averages for all groups in all schools, indicating the high quality of provision.

 - The percentage of teaching across the MAT that is good or outstanding is at least 90%.

 - School attendance data higher than national average (contextualised) for all schools within 2 years of joining the Trust.